5 minutes read Dec 05,2023

 - Line a baking sheet with parchment paper; set aside.

-- Using an offset spatula, spread the melted chocolate in an even layer on the prepared cookie sheet.
-(The melted chocolate doesn't need to cover the entire pan.)
-Place the cookie sheet in the refrigerator while you prepare the white chocolate.
+- Using an offset spatula, spread the melted chocolate in an even layer on the prepared cookie sheet; the melted chocolate doesn't need to cover the entire pan.
+Then place the cookie sheet in the refrigerator to chill while you prepare the white chocolate.

 - Place the white chocolate in a clean medium heatproof bowl and set it over a small saucepan of barely simmering water over low heat.
 Melt the chocolate, stirring occasionally, until completely smooth.